-• Familiarize students with major types of narratives in premodern China;
+- Familiarize students with major types of narratives in the context of late imperial China;

-• Develop students’ ability to analyze and interpret texts, as well as their skills to clearly present their ideas in oral presentations and writing.
+• Develop students’ ability of using critical approaches to analyze and interpret texts, as well as their skills to clearly present their ideas in oral presentations and writing.

 Mode of instruction